OracularIS/autest/docs/Getting_AuTest.md

-The Smart auTest suite offers a convenient subscription model, eliminating the need for customers to install additional software within their existing ecosystem.
-This approach streamlines the testing process, allowing users to launch tests directly from the Smart MOCA Client interface.
-Meanwhile, all underlying data is securely managed within the cloud infrastructure.
+The Smart auTest suite is available in a subscription model.
+This implies that customers do not need to install any software in their ecosystem.
+The tests are launched from the Smart MOCA Client but the underlying data is managed from the cloud.

 ## Key Features